Everyone prefers straight teeth to crooked ones. However, having a perfect smile is not the only benefit.

 If you are not able to do so because of the poor condition of your teeth then it will hinder the absorption of food and the breakdown of nutrients.

 Therefore, you need to have aligned teeth that do not hinder the chewing and breakdown of food particles in your mouth to further go to your stomach.

-While digestion mainly happens in the stomach, the teeth and saliva are an essential component in aiding it.
+While digestion mainly happens in the stomach, the teeth and saliva are essential components in aiding it.

 3. Stops Bruxism